RSV, short for Respiratory Syncytial Virus. Sometimes referred to as hRSV (where the “h” stands for "human").

 Most cases of RSV can be cared for at home following a diagnosis with “supportive care.”
 This could include:

-It’s important to reach out to your healthcare professional once severe symptoms appear or you notice significant changes in your child’s wellness so that a proper evaluation can be conducted.
+It’s important to seek medical attention once severe symptoms appear or you notice significant changes in your child’s wellness so that a proper evaluation can be conducted.
 Most cases are not severe, but distinguishing between RSV and other viruses can help form a better treatment plan.

-Most RSV infections resolve with at-home supportive care within 1-2 weeks.
+Most RSV infections resolve with at-home supportive care in about 1 week.
+If fever occurs, it generally lasts 2-3 days at most.
+The worst of the symptoms typically peak around day 3-4, then start to gradually improve.
 Many children may continue to cough even after recovering.
-This is commonly referred to as a “post-viral cough.”
-After they have fully recovered, the cough should not be treated as a sign of ongoing infection.
+This is commonly referred to as a “post-viral cough,” and could linger for up to 2 weeks, and occasionally longer in some children.
+After they have fully recovered, the cough should not be treated as a sign of ongoing infection, but for any children with ongoing cough it may be helpful to have them evaluated as a precaution.

-RSV infection in infancy has been associated with recurrent wheezing and the development of asthma in some patients.
-Therefore, if your child continues to experience wheezing or chronic cough, follow-up with your primary care provider is very important.
+RSV infection in infancy has been associated with recurrent wheezing and the development of asthma in some patients, though most patients that get RSV do not develop asthma.
+If your child continues to experience wheezing episodes or frequent coughs, it is important to follow up with your primary care provider.